Thieves take trailer full of cleaning supplies used to disinfect businesses amid COVID outbreak

 A pair of men were seen on surveillance video driving off with the company trailer.

 "It clearly shows the vehicle they were driving.
-It clearly shows the 2 individuals and one of them looked right at the camera" Johnson said.
+It clearly shows the two individuals and one of them looked right at the camera" Johnson said.

 The security video of the theft was recorded at 10:30 Wednesday evening on Industriplex Blvd. in Baton Rouge.